Skip to main content

 The Federal Trade Commission’s Health Breach Notification Rule ensures that companies not covered by HIPAA are still required to inform consumers of data breaches.

 The HBNR requires these companies to notify affected individuals, the FTC, and sometimes the media if there is a breach of unsecured identifiable health information.
-The FTC has recently clarified that this rule applies broadly to and other digital health services, and it has begun to enforce it more aggressively.
+The FTC has recently clarified that this rule applies broadly to health apps and other digital health services, and it has begun to enforce it more aggressively.

 Recent enforcement actions have targeted companies for sharing user health data with third parties like Google and Facebook for advertising purposes without clear user consent.
 These actions often result in financial penalties and requirements for the companies to overhaul their privacy practices and delete illegally collected data.